Behind enemy lines with GOOGLE +

 A/B testing is important because people will react differently to a post depending on the copy.
 In our post, Call to Action Phrases That Will Convert, we went over some of the psychology of words and how we interpret them.

-The reason why a piece of content is lacking success on social media could be due to low quality content or that your headline in the Tweet, Pin or Facebook post didn’t capture your followers’ attention.
+The reason why a piece of content is lacking success on social media could be due to low-quality content or that your headline in the Tweet, Pin or Facebook posts didn’t capture your followers’ attention.

 Use Sprout Social’s post planning feature to schedule your posts to be shared throughout the week and test different headlines.
 Then see which one has the best engagement.

 To go along with the previous social media marketing tip, you need to measure your efforts and analyze the results.
 Over 40% of businesses don't track their social media ROI at all, so they have no idea whether or not anything they’re doing is working.
 If you don’t want to fall under that umbrella, start tracking your social media activity right now.